hossein-lap/nvim/README.md

 Alright!
 Finally that day have came and I rewrote my `nvim` config with `lua` :)

-I've created a module for specific types of work, and I did my best to write them as modular as possible.
+I've created modules for any specific types of work, and I did my best to be as modular as possible.

 ## Dependencies